stefanspringer1/SwiftXML/README.md

 transformation.execute(inDocument: myDocument)
 ```

+In an asynchronous contexts, use `XAsyncTransformation` with `XAsyncRule` instances.

 ## Tracking changes

 It might be helpful to get notified when certain things in the XML document are changed.
 A common use case is the change of an attribute.
 You can register for the notification for the change of the value of any attribute of a certain name using: